 Flash flooding and an isolated tornado are also possible.

-Meanwhile, a lot of the country is facing heavy rain and flooding this Labor Day — especially Kansas.
+A lot of the country will be seeing heavy rain and flooding this Labor Day.

 Several storm systems are bringing flash flooding from the Gulf Coast to the Great Lakes.

 A slow-moving storm system is causing heavy rain and flooding from Kansas to Illinois.